jvel07/NonFungibleNews/README.md

 ## Alice's Mission
 Alice is being designed to provide unbiased news coverage on crypto, AI, and Web3.
 Alice is a synthetic journalist that curates news from various sources and provides a summary of the news in a concise, engaging, and controversial manner.

+## Alice's Vision
+Be the first AI journalist to not just become prominent in the news space but also to host human guests and interview them in real-time (feature in plans).

 ## Technology

 Alice employs open-weights from head to toe.
 Here are the technologies that Alice uses: